PatMiekina/cypress-tutorial/README.md

 # Cypress Tutorial

-This is a step by step tutorial to add CircleCI to your project.
+This is a step by step tutorial to add Cypress tests to your project.
 It is a continuation of [government front-end styling tutorial](https://github.com/PatMiekina/gov-styling) and is followed by [CircleCI tutorial](https://github.com/PatMiekina/circleCI-tutorial).

 Big shoutout to marvelous [Donny](https://github.com/donnyhyon) & fabulous [Gabby](https://github.com/gab-bernotaite) for working on a tutorial with me, thanks guys! ❤️

+To start the tutorial clone this github repo.

 ## Run app
 ```